 You’ve decided to start a business blog.
 This is most excellent news.
 I am beyond thrilled, so much so that I’ve put up the blog-themed bunting.

 Some years ago, I freelanced for a wedding venue.
-The owners were keen to start a blog.
-They didn’t know why they wanted a blog and at that time I didn’t understand the value of long-form content.
+I thought, why not start a blog?
+Why not indeed?!
+That’s a great idea.
+Sadly, I didn’t have a scooby-doo about long-form content.
 Believe me when I say I was a terrible blogger.

 First things first, who’s going to read this blog?
 Call them your ideal client, your target market, your audience—whatever, you need to be writing all this content for somebody.
-Your blog will likely live on your business website, a website that probably serves a purpose.
+Your blog will probably live on your business website.
+That website serves a purpose.
 If it doesn’t, see my other post about crappy websites.
-You’re giving something to the people reading your content, only you can determine what that is—correction, your audience will determine what that is.
+You’re giving something to the people reading your blog, only you can determine what that is—correction, your audience will determine what that is.

 Here are a few reasons why I blog: